xiaoyuwang0314/Web-Design-and-User-Experience-Engineering/final-SeattleWinterSurvivalGuide/README.md

 7. **A Dialog Modal**
    - Please click the "share your wisdom" button in the accordions page to share your tips
-   - the "tips" and "name" will appear in corresponding category after submitting
-   - Data Structure & Flow:
-      - React: use event target to capture values from form fields
-      - Uses object indexing for efficient category access
-      - Stores tips in category-specific arrays
-      - Each tip contains content and author name
-      - Renders tips using array mapping
+   - Submitted content appears dynamically under the selected category
+   - Form data is processed in-memory using object indexing and rendered with `.map()`
+   - **Note**: This feature is frontend-only, but can be easily extended by connecting to a backend service (e.g., REST API + database) to persist user-submitted tips.

-### Extra Features (may not meet the **required features**'s requirements but for fun...)
+### Extra Features (for fun...)

 **Upvote button**
    - UI: Upvote (👍) button for each tip in the accordions page